Entroforce/Hess/README.md

 # Hess

 Hess is a platform for computational chemistry.
-This public version of the platform provides functionality for molecular docking.
+This public version of the platform provides functionality for empirical molecular docking.
 It uses BFGS for local optimization and two different forms of Monte Carlo method for global optimization.
 The Vinardo scoring function is used for energy estimation.

 ## Prerequisities